Causal Process Mining from Relational Databases with Domain Knowledge

-Next, we compare the conformance of the \gls{dfg} discovered by PM4Py and the \gls{aceg} created with the Noreja Approach by comparing them with the expected process model depicted in \Cref{fig:oder-to-cash-template-model}.
-As a metric, we calculate for each expected relationship, i.e., each relationship defined in \Cref{fig:oder-to-cash-template-model}, the ratio between the quantity of the expected relations to the unexpected one.
-For instance, when we consider the relationship \textit{Receive Order} to \textit{Extract Order Item} defined in \Cref{fig:oder-to-cash-template-model} and calculate the ratio for the \gls{aceg} shown in \Cref{fig:noreja-discovered-aceg-level-3} we get 69,438 / 561 (0.81\%) since we have a quantity of 69,438 from \textit{Receive Order} to \textit{Extract Order Item} (the expected relationship) and a quantity of 561 from \textit{Receive Order} to the end (the unexpected relationship).
+Next, we compare the conformance of the \gls{dfg} discovered by PM4Py and the \gls{aceg} created with the Noreja Approach by comparing them with the causality relations defined (cf. \Cref{fig:er_evaluation}).
+As a metric, we calculate for each causal relationship, i.e., for each pair in $\prec$, the ratio between the quantity of the expected relations to the unexpected one.
+For instance, when we consider the defined causality relationship \textit{Receive Order} $\prec$ \textit{Extract Order Item} and calculate the ratio for the \gls{aceg} shown in \Cref{fig:noreja-discovered-aceg-level-3} we get 69,438 / 561 (0.81\%) since we have a quantity of 69,438 from \textit{Receive Order} to \textit{Extract Order Item} (the expected relationship) and a quantity of 561 from \textit{Receive Order} to the end (the unexpected relationship).
 We perform this calculation for the \gls{dfg} created by PM4Py and the \gls{aceg} created with the Noreja Approach.
 We do not consider the \gls{bpmn} discovered by Split Miner since it does not show quantities.
 The resulting ratios for the \gls{dfg} created by PM4Py can be found in \Cref{tab:pm4py_expected_unexpected_quantity} and for the \gls{aceg} in \Cref{tab:noreja_expected_unexpected_quantity}.
 In addition, \Cref{tab:quantity_withoutviolation_violations} shows for the \gls{aceg} the ratio between the quantity of relationships without temporal violations (as defined in \Cref{subsec:violations}) to the quantities of relationships with a temporal violation.

 As can be seen in the total column of \Cref{tab:pm4py_expected_unexpected_quantity} and \Cref{tab:noreja_expected_unexpected_quantity}, most unexpected relationships quantities are higher in the case of the \gls{dfg} than for the \gls{aceg}.
 For instance, the relationship between \textit{Pick Order Item} and \textit{Create Delivery Note} has a ratio of 46,124 / 603,468 (1,308.36\%) for the \gls{dfg} and a ratio of 646,963 / 2,629 (0.41\%) for the \gls{aceg}.
 In the case of the \gls{dfg}, the huge amount of unexpected relationships stems from self-loops (due to 1:N relationships in the database schema), but also from relationships from \textit{Pick Order Item} to activities at the beginning of the process e.g., \textit{Extract Order Item}.
 In the case of the latter, these unexpected relationships stem from situations in which the order got updated e.g., a product was added at a later point in time.